rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 ### Can this mechanism be used for zero-downtime deploy

 Well, yes, that is how I learned about it in the blog post.

-### Can we use this technique to create a load balancer?

 ### Unix domain socket vs. TCP socket